 4. Changing your boat name.
 First of all, ignore whatever anyone tells you about it being bad luck.
 Having a name that means something to you is important.
 In Canada, changing your boat name will cost you 250$ and the wait time varies, it can take 1-2 months.
 You can visit Transport Canada for information on how to do it.
 They will send you a certificate of registry, this piece of paper is very important.
 You will have to show it to customs whenever you're entering a new country by boat.
 The certificate expires about a few years, but they will send you a new one free of charge.

 If you already know how to sail, great!
 Otherwise, here is what you can do:

 1. Get lessons.
 If you can afford lessons, do it.
 It will make you a more confident sailor.

 2. Hire a captain.
 Again, if you can afford it, the best thing to do would be to hire a captain to teach you how to sail your own boat.
 All boats are different after all.

 3. Go race.
-Go to yacht clubs and volunteer to race on boats, you don't have to be part of the club to do this most times.
+Go to yacht clubs and volunteer to race on boats, you don't have to be part of the club to do it.
 You will learn a lot doing this.
 People who race push their boats to the limit, you can see how different boats behave and what not to do.

 4. Join a yacht club.
-Just spending time in the lounge or in organized outings is great.
-Making sailing friends is important, we learned a lot that way.
+Just spending time in the lounge or in organized activities is great.
+Making sailing friends is important, we learned a lot through the people we met.